Skip to content

 Introduction to Value Categories

-By this chapter, we have worked extensively with variables, types, and const.
-But have you ever wondered: why can some expressions appear on the left side of an assignment, while others can only appear on the right?
-Why does x = 42 compile, but 42 = x does not?
-These seemingly scattered phenomena actually share a unifying thread—value categories.
+By this chapter, we have worked quite a bit with variables, types, and const.
+But have you ever wondered: why can some expressions appear on the left side of an assignment operator, while others can only appear on the right?
+Why does int x = 42; compile, but 42 = x; does not?
+Behind these seemingly scattered phenomena lies a unifying thread—value categories.

-The term lvalue originates from the historical definition of "a value that can appear on the left side of an assignment in C." While not entirely accurate, it does provide a decent intuition.
-In more modern terms, an lvalue is an expression that has a name and a definite memory address—you can take its address (using the & operator), and its lifetime does not immediately end when the current expression finishes evaluating.
+The term lvalue comes from the historical definition of "value that can appear on the left side of an assignment" in C. While this definition isn't entirely accurate, it does offer a good intuition.
+In more modern terms, an lvalue is an expression that has a name and a determined memory address—you can take its address (using the & operator), and its lifetime does not terminate immediately when the current expression ends.

-You can think of an lvalue as a labeled storage bin: the bin has its own location (memory address), the label lets you find it at any time (variable name), and you can put things into it or take things out of it.
+You can imagine an lvalue as a storage locker with a label: the locker has its own location (memory address), the label lets you find it at any time (variable name), and you can put things in or take things out of it.

-The most typical lvalues are plain variables.
-In int x = 10;, x is an lvalue—it has the name x, a memory address &x, and it persists until the end of its scope.
-Similarly, a dereferenced pointer is also an lvalue; *ptr represents "the memory that ptr points to."
-That memory has an address and a name (accessed via *ptr), so it is an lvalue.
-Array elements work the same way; arr[3] refers to the memory at the fourth position in the array, so it is naturally an lvalue.
+The most typical lvalue is an ordinary variable.
+In int x = 10;, x is an lvalue—it has the name x, has a memory address &x, and exists until its scope ends.
+Similarly, a dereferenced pointer is also an lvalue; *ptr represents "that block of memory that ptr points to."
+That block of memory has an address and a name (accessed via *ptr), so it is an lvalue.
+Array elements are the same; arr[3] refers to the memory at the fourth position in the array, so it is naturally an lvalue.

 cpp

-These expressions all share a common trait: you can take their address. &x, &ptr, and &arr[3] are all valid operations.
-This is actually the most practical way to judge whether an expression is an lvalue—if you can take its address and it has a name, it is almost certainly an lvalue.
+These expressions share a common characteristic: you can take their address. &x, &ptr, &arr[3] are all legal operations.
+This is actually the most practical method to determine if an expression is an lvalue—if you can take its address and it has a name, it is basically an lvalue.

-⚠️ Watch out: Don't equate "lvalue" with "can appear on the left side of an assignment."
-In const int x = 10;, x is an lvalue, but x = 20 fails to compile—a const lvalue cannot be assigned to.
-An lvalue describes having "identity" (a memory address), not "being modifiable."
+⚠️ Watch Out: Don't equate "lvalue" with "can appear on the left side of an assignment."
+In const int x = 10;, x is an lvalue, but x = 5; will not compile—const lvalues cannot be assigned to.
+Lvalue describes "having an identity" (having a memory address), not "being modifiable."

-An rvalue is the exact opposite of an lvalue: it is an expression without persistent identity, usually a temporarily produced value.
-You cannot take its address, and it may disappear as soon as the expression has been evaluated.
+An rvalue is the opposite of an lvalue: it is an expression without a persistent identity, usually a temporarily generated value.
+You cannot take its address, and it might disappear after the expression is evaluated.

-You can think of an rvalue as a delivery parcel—once the parcel arrives in your hands (the expression's value has been computed), you can open it and look inside, but you can't stuff things back into the sender's parcel (you can't take its address or assign to it), because that parcel is merely a temporary medium of delivery.
+You can imagine an rvalue as a package delivered by a courier: the package is delivered to your hands (the expression's value is calculated), you can open it and look, but you can't stuff things back into the courier's package (cannot take address, cannot assign), because that package is just a temporary medium for transfer.

-The most typical rvalues are literals.
-42 is an rvalue—it is the integer 42, but "42" has no memory address (at least not at your code level), and you cannot write &42.
-The result of the expression x + 1 is also an rvalue; when the compiler evaluates x + 1, it places the result in a temporary location.
-This temporary location has no name, and you cannot reference it through a variable name.
+The most typical rvalue is a literal.
+42 is an rvalue—it is the integer 42, but "42" has no memory address (at least not at your code level), you cannot write &42.
+The result of the expression x + 1 is also an rvalue.
+When the compiler calculates x + 1, it puts the result in a temporary location.
+This temporary location has no name, and you cannot reference it via a variable name.

 cpp

-You cannot take their address: &42 fails to compile, and &(x + 1) also fails to compile.
+You cannot take their address: &42 will not compile, and &(x + 1) will not compile either.
 The compiler will tell you directly—these are temporary values with no address to take.

-⚠️ Watch out: Pay special attention to function return values.
-If a function returns by value (not by reference), such as int foo(), then calling foo() yields an rvalue—it is a temporary value copied out from inside the function, with no persistent identity.
-But if you write int& bar(), then bar() returns a reference, and its result is an lvalue—because it ultimately binds to a variable with identity.
+⚠️ Watch Out: Pay special attention to function return values.
+If a function returns a value (not a reference), such as int func(), then calling func() results in an rvalue—it is a temporary value copied out from inside the function, without a persistent identity.
+But if you write int& func(), then func() returns a reference, and its result is an lvalue—because it ultimately binds to a variable with an identity.

-Simply knowing "what is an lvalue and what is an rvalue" is not enough; the key is understanding how this distinction affects the code you actually write.
-The most direct impact is on reference binding.
+Just knowing "what is an lvalue and what is an rvalue" is not enough; the key is to understand how this distinction affects the code you actually write.
+The most direct impact is reference binding.

-C++ has several kinds of references, and we will start with the most basic one: the lvalue reference.
-An lvalue reference is denoted by T&, and it must bind to an lvalue—this makes sense, because the essence of a reference is an "alias," and you need a real, persistent variable before you can give it an alias.
+C++ has several types of references.
+Let's start with the most basic one: lvalue references.
+An lvalue reference is represented by T&, and it must bind to an lvalue—this makes sense, because the essence of a reference is an "alias."
+You must first have a real, persistent variable before you can give it an alias.

 cpp